ITU-BDSA2025-GROUP8/Chirp/docs/report.md

 ## How to make _Chirp!_ work locally
 The Chirp! application runs on .NET 8 so you need to have that installed before you can run it.
 It can be downloaded here: https://dotnet.microsoft.com/en-us/download/dotnet/8.0

 To run Chirp! locally you first need to clone the repository.
-There are different ways to do this depending on your operation system and own preferences using git.
+There are different ways to do this depending on your operating system and own preferences using git.
 Here is a general guide on how to do it: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository?tool=webui

 After you have cloned the repository, open it in either a code editor or terminal and locate the solution folder.
 Before you can run the program you first need to navigate to the directory that has the program.cs file, which can be done with the following command:

 `cd .\src\Chirp.Web\`

-Now you can run Chirp! using the the command:
+Now you can run Chirp! using the command:

 `dotnet run`